LaunchCodeEducation/liftoff/src/modules/demo-projects/expense-tracker/index.rst

 Most sprint kickoffs will consist of planning estimating, and committing to user stories to complete during the sprint.
-Since there are not user stories created yet (we’ll do that in week 2) this kickoff is a litle different.
+Since there are not user stories created yet (we'll do that in week 2) this kickoff is a litle different.

-We discussed our project ideas–Chris’ for an event log and Paul’s for an expense tracker–and got some feedback on how big each project might be to be doable.
-We also discussed the particular technologies that we’ll be using to build our projects.
+We discussed our project ideas–Chris' for an event log and Paul's for an expense tracker–and got some feedback on how big each project might be to be doable.
+We also discussed the particular technologies that we'll be using to build our projects.

 Finally, we discussed the things that we expect to have to learn along